 Black Swan Events (BSE) are outlier events, events that you never dreamed of occurring but they do.
 Sometimes these are negative events where the outcome is very bad for you.
-An example that comes to mind was Enron, no one saw it coming and neither did Arthur Anderson.
+An example that comes to mind is Enron, no one saw it coming, and neither did Arthur Anderson.
 I bet the Anderson people never dreamed that this single event, from a single client, could cause them to go out of business.

-According to Nassim, you should invest in companies that are BS positive because it limits your downside risk and leverages your upside.
+According to Nassim, you should invest in companies that are BS-positive because it limits your downside risk and leverages your upside.
 That's great advice but the trick is finding these companies and then paying a cheap price for them!